 The second optional service supported by the Transport Interface during connection establishment is the negotiation of protocol options.
-The client may specify protocol options that it would like the remote user and/or transport provider to use.
+The client may specify protocol options that it would like the transport provider and/or the remote user.
 The Transport Interface supports both local and remote option negotiation.
-As discussed earlier, option negotiation is inherently a protocol-specific function.
+As discussed earlier, option negotiation is inherently a protocolspecific function.
 Use of this facility is discouraged if protocol independent software is a goal (see Appendix B).

-Continuing with the client/server example, the steps needed by the client to establish a connection are shown next.
+Continuing with the client/server example, the steps needed by the client to establish a connection are illustrated in the next program fragment.

+/ By assuming that the address is an integer value, this program may not run over another protocol. /

 '''

-/

-By assuming that the address is an integer value,

-this program may not run over another protocol.

-/

 if ((sndcall = (struct t_call )t_alloc(fd, T_CALL, T_ADDR)) == NULL) {

 t_error("t_alloc failed");

 exit(3);

 }

 sndcall->addr.len = sizeof(int);

 (int )sndcall->addr.buf = SRV_ADDR;

 if (t_connect(fd, sndcall, NULL) < 0) {

 t_error("t_connect failed for fd");

 exit(4);

 }

 '''